 A tenancy deposit is held to give your Landlord protection in case you leave without paying the rent; cause damage to the property and / or its contents or you breach a term of the tenancy.
+From 1st June 2019 landlords in England are limited to 5 weeks’ deposit for new and renewed tenancies (or 6 weeks if the annual rent is £50,000 or more).
 Your tenancy agreement will show clearly what the deposit is for and how it will be dealt with under the terms of the Tenancy Deposit Scheme laws, according to what type of Tenancy you have.
 You will be informed which government approved scheme is being used by your Agent/Landlord and you should get confirmation once the deposit is correctly registered, this should occur within 30 days of you paying it.

 Some Agents may offer a Deposit Alternative or Deposit Free option.
 A Deposit Alternative means instead of paying a traditional five weeks security deposit (or six weeks where the annual rent exceeds £50,000), you pay a fee of one week’s rent +VAT to become a member of a deposit free renting scheme which can significantly reduce the up-front costs.
 This fee is non-refundable and is not a Deposit.
 Any outstanding costs or damages will be payable by the Tenant(s) at the end of the tenancy.